 How to validate each component of a certificate PEM file, assuming that:

-Use command below to output certificate information useful for validate certificate components, either on a certificate chain or single certificate files.
+Use the command below to output certificate information that is useful to validate certificate components, either on a certificate chain or single certificate files.

 awk -F'\n' '